Login Sign in

 Man cleaning up cat pee at home

-When it comes to cleaning up cat pee, it’s essential to think in terms of eliminating the odor as well as the stains.
-If your cat keeps peeing in the same spot, it’s likely because he smells proteins in the urine that act as a cue to mark territory.
+When it comes to cleaning up cat pee, it’s essential to think about eliminating the odor as well as the stains.
+If your cat keeps peeing in the same spot, he likely smells proteins in the urine that cue him to mark territory.

 So what can you use to remove both the stain and odor that originates from cat pee?
 “If your cat does have an accident, my favorite type of cleaner to use is an enzymatic stain and odor eliminator,” says Pagan.

-Veterinarians recommend enzymatic cleaners because they break down stains and odors instead of just hiding them, and because they can be used on a variety of surfaces.
-They also don’t contain harsh chemicals, and instead rely on beneficial bacteria to break down organic matter for their food.
+Veterinarians recommend enzymatic cleaners because they break down stains and odors instead of hiding them.
+Also, they work on a variety of surfaces.
+These cleaners don’t contain harsh chemicals.
+Instead, they rely on beneficial bacteria to break down organic matter for their food.